acegiak/WhisperFollow/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Many minor bugfixes
+* Added Reply-Context metadata to reblog whispers
+* Added support for reading MF2 pages as part of ongoing effort to make plugin indieweb friendly

 = 1.2.4 =
 * Fixed the error preventing whispers to actually be added to the wall created from last bugfix